trevordevore/levure/utils/convert stacks to ui.md

-put the script of tObject into tScript put "/" & tTargetName & ".livecodescript" after tFilename put "script " & quote & tBehaviorStackName & quote & cr & cr & tScript into URL("file:" & tFilename)
+put the script of tObject into tScript put "/" & tTargetName & ".livecodescript" after tFilename put textencode("script " & quote & tBehaviorStackName & quote & cr & cr & tScript, "utf8") into URL("binfile:" & tFilename)
 if the result is not empty then answer error "Error saving script:" && the result exit to top